chef/omnibus/README.md

 `package`         | Invoke a packager-specific DSL `compress`        | Invoke a compressor-specific DSL

 By default a timestamp is appended to the build_version.
-You can turn this behavior off by setting `append_timestamp` to `false` in your configuration file or using `--override append_timestamp:false` at the command line.
+You can turn this behavior off by setting `append_timestamp` to `false` in your `omnibus.rb` or using `--override append_timestamp:false` at the command line.

 For more information, please see the [`Project` documentation](http://www.rubydoc.info/github/chef/omnibus/Omnibus/Project).